adamd87/algorithms/index.md

 ```

 ###   Binary gap
-  A binary gap within a positive integer
+  A binary gap within a positive integer N is any maximal sequence of consecutive zeros that is surrounded by ones at both ends in the binary representation of N.
+    Returns the sum of the zeros of the greater binary gap.

 ```java
 public static int binaryGap(int N) {